 And then with the third issue, Truman and Yeates are gone, and Stan Woch/Willie Blyberg takes over.
 “Strange move”, I thought, but Dixon explains later that this was always the plan, but Woch couldn’t do the first couple of issues due to a scheduling conflict.
 Hm…

 Woch continues where Truman left off, but ups the sex quotient a bit.
 And this plot development is rather creepy: Valkyrie (seen here modestly dressed), who’s been in stasis for 30 years, wants to get it on with her former lover’s son.
 Because he looks like his father.
 That’s healthy!

-Then we get the inevitable blowback from the South American storyline in the second issue.
-A bunch of letter writers say they’re shocked, shocked I tell you, that such Communist propaganda like Airboy could sneak into a comics store.
+Then we get the inevitable fallout from the South American storyline in the second issue.
+A bunch of letter writers say they’re shocked, shocked I tell you, that such Communist propaganda as Airboy could sneak into a comics store.

 In a way it’s comforting to read these reactions, because it reminds us that these fascists have always been a part of the comics-reading public: Reading comments on comics sites these days could make you despair that the alt-right seems to have taken everything over (mention Marvel anywhere on the Internet and you’ll get two dozen comments from these people), but they’ve always been with us.
 They’re not a new phenomenon.

 Everybody involved in Airboy, from the writer to the penciller to the inker to the editor to Harold Ickes III weigh in with responses to these people who swear they’ll never buy a single Eclipse comic again because of the panel above.
 (Yeates was the one who cheekily added the Ronald Reagan poster in the dictator’s office.)